ABRG-Models/morphologica/docs/ref/coremaths/range.md

 std::cout << "The range of values in data was: " << r << std::endl;
 ```

-To save a line of code, there's a constructor for setting up a range ready-configured for search:
+To save a line of code, use the constructor for setting up a range ready-configured for search:
 ```c++
 morph::vvec<double> data;
 data.randomize();